 Here are a few reasons that I feel it is important to have a first look.

-1) Nerves: Often the bride and groom are quite nervous about seeing each other for the first time.
+1) Nerves: Often the bride and groom are quite nervous about seeing each other for the first time and the reaction they may have in front of a crowd.
 Having this as a private moment will help take those nerves away.
 Then walking down the aisle will be a moment of pure joy and less nerves.